thepurecollective/developer/brands/widget/readme.md

 The PureMoto Network empowers local brick & mortar stores by surfacing inventory information directly to those customers at peak engagement.
 [Learn more.](https://puremoto.com/irl/partners)

-This document services as documentation for enabling Brand Partner websites to display live inventory levels for their products in local brick & mortar stores.
+This document serves as documentation for enabling Brand Partner websites to display live inventory levels for their products in local brick & mortar stores.

 ### 1. Provide products and mapping file